jawaad-ahmad/dev-inf/README.md

     root# /bin/mkdir /tmp2
     root# for s in export-prep.sh zero-free-space.sh; do wget -O /tmp2/${s} "https://raw.githubusercontent.com/jawaad-ahmad/common-inf/master/scripts/${s}"; chmod +x /tmp2/${s}; done
     root# /tmp2/export-prep.sh

+TODO Observed the following messages and errors while running this:

+         (This section is currently unimplemented.)
+         ...
+         (This section is currently unimplemented.)
+         ...
+         Determining file name for writing.
+Checking //zf0...
+         Found no file //zf0
+         Writing  blocks to //zf0 (deploy only, not vdi) /bin/dd: invalid number ‘’ (deploy only, not vdi)

     root# for f in /tmp2/*; do shred --iterations=1 --zero ${f}; done root# /bin/rm -Rf /tmp2
     root# poweroff